-- Which of the following is helpful to the IACUC when reviewing an animal protocol? - 1.
-Frequent use of abbreviations and jargon to make responses shorter - 2.
-The use of highly technical language that proves complete scientific familiarity with the subject matter - 3.
-A description of proposed procedures on the animal protocol form that require the reviewer to refer back to other documents - 4.
+- - The use of highly technical language that proves complete scientific familiarity with the subject matter - A description of proposed procedures on the animal protocol form that require the reviewer to refer back to other documents - 4.
 The use of a flowchart to illustrate complex experimental designs - 1.
 The use of a flowchart to illustrate complex experimental designs